Bylaws Chapter V

 e.
 Comprehensive Congress liability insurance coverage for the host division and the IAP.
 The IAP shall receive a certificate from the host division to this effect.

-7. The Executive Committee shall appoint an International Organizing Committee for each International Congress to include representatives of the local organizing committee and the host Division.
+The Executive Committee shall appoint an International Organizing Committee for each International Congress to include representatives from the Local Organizing Committee and from the host Division/Country and to include the immediate past Congress Organizers.

 a.
 Select the specific subjects and the invited speakers.